xinzuan/Image-Understanding/README.md

 # Image-Understanding
-Implementation of some techniques in image understanding like RANSAC, HOmography Estimation, etc
+Implementation of some techniques in image understanding like RANSAC, Homography Estimation, etc